 Setting up the office

 After the space, the furniture, computers and medical supplies need to be purchased.
 One of the most important selections that we have discussed in previous blogs is purchasing software for medical billing, as well as the computers for the billing.
-A great place to start for information is in the Physician’s News Digest, which has a section specific for computer advice, Medicine and Computers.
-This will give new physicians a start in where and how to purchase computers that are effective for their practice.
+A great place to start for information is in the Physician’s News Digest, which has a section specific for computer advice, Medicine and Technology.
+This will give new physicians a start in learning about the latest technology needed to run an office successfully.

 This is only a start of some the pieces needed to start a practice in today’s changing world of medicine.
 A great resource for Practice Management is the American Academy of Family Physicians (AAFP) and their section on Running a Practice.
 Next week we will discuss if physicians should incorporate their business.